(Titled ‘Look at The System’ before July 2020)

 identify and group people, and base our

-politics on, how people genuinely relate
+politics on, how people really relate in

 the economy and politics.

 ‘identity’ on being, with most other citizens,

-make sense of political issues, discuss them, and
+make sense of political issues, discuss them

 working fairly for all.

 The System Explained -